 A general anaesthetic, as mentioned earlier, makes the patient unconscious.
 It is used when the patient requests it, when the regional anaesthetic does not work or when the baby’s life is in danger.

 In conclusion, it is essential to know that the deal is not as easy as it may look.
 While you don’t have to endure long hours of contractions and pushing, the c-section makes all other future pregnancies risky.
 It takes longer to recover from c-section than from vaginal birth and the babies almost always come out struggling to breathe.
-If you are going to choose it, make sure that it is worth it.
+Although it's not always a choice, if you are going to choose it, make sure that you understand any of the risks involved.